jonasbn/til/git/resolve_conflicts_involving_binary_files.md

-# Resolve conlicts in binary files
+# Resolve conflicts in binary files

 Sometimes you get caught in the dilemma of a conflict in a binary file.